Dodgers edge Cubs 3-2 with late-game heroics

+But he escaped again, earning his 21st save the hard way, and Los Angeles rallied to beat Chicago 3-2 Sunday night.

-LOS ANGELES (AP) — Russell Martin singled in the go-ahead run in the eighth inning, Alex Verdugo made a game-saving catch for the game’s final out and the Los Angeles Dodgers rallied to beat the Chicago Cubs 3-2 Sunday night.
+Russell Martin singled in the go-ahead run in the eighth inning and Alex Verdugo made a game-saving catch for the final out to help the NL West-leading Dodgers take three of four.

+“Got to give them credit, I mean, they worked their way out of a jam there,” Chicago’s Kris Bryant said.
+“Great play at the end of the game.
+I thought it was going to get down but it’s a good team over there.”

+Martin struck out in his first three at-bats before poking a two-strike single to left off Steve Cishek (1-4).

 Cody Bellinger hit his 23rd homer in front of his parents on Father’s Day.

-He pitched into trouble for the second straight game after Anthony Rizzo’s two-run homer off Jansen on Saturday gave the Cubs a 2-1 victory.
+Jansen allowed Anthony Rizzo’s two-run homer on Saturday that gave the Cubs a 2-1 victory.

 Jansen gave up a leadoff single to Albert Almora Jr. and walked Jason Heyward to put the tying and go-ahead runs on base.
 Pinch-hitter Kyle Schwarber grounded out, moving Almora to third and Heyward to second.